btasdoven/fb_ask_question/README.md

 Facebook Asking Question and Vote Retrival Bot

 - Generates a question poll in a Facebook group.
 Poll options and poll message are configurable.
-- Reads a question poll in a Facebook group and retrieve vote counts.
+- Reads a question poll in a Facebook group and retrieves vote counts.

 # How to use?